 The best time to visit God’s Window is during golden hour and sunset.
 You’re high enough to watch the sun turn the sky and landscape turn to beautiful shades of blue, purple, orange and red.

-Entrance Fee for God’s Window: R 20 per person
+God’s Window Entrance Fee: R 20 per person